Let’s explore all the things to do in Port Augusta, a common road trip fuel stop for anyone travelling north or west of Adelaide in South Australia.

 If you won’t be driving, there are some other ways to get there from Adelaide too.

 Two different coach companies run buses that stop in Port Augusta.

-Premier Stateliner runs four buses a day from Adelaide to various locations that pass through Port Augusta.
+Premier Stateliner runs up to three buses a day from Adelaide to various locations that pass through Port Augusta.